-- Tooze Road Improvements, 110th to Grahams Ferry Road - Brown Road Improvements
+- Tooze Road Improvements, 110th to Grahams Ferry Road - Brown Road Improvements - Continued Park improvements in Villebois, Edelweiss, Montague, Picadilly

-Below is a picture of the Barber Street Extension Project, currently underway.
+To the left is a picture of the Barber Street Extension Project from Kinsman to Coffee Lake Drive which was substantially completed in 2015.

-The Barber Street Extension Project from Kinsman to Coffee Lake Drive is currently underway.
-This project received \$3.8 million in federal funding with the remaining funding, including a match for the federal funds, paid for through the West Side Urban Renewal Fund.
+The Barber Street Extension Project received \$3.8 million in federal funding with the remaining funding, including a match for the federal funds, paid for through the West Side Urban Renewal tax increment.

 This project is critical to connect the growing Villebois housing development with other west side subdivisions, commercial districts, mass transit and the rest of the Wilsonville street system.
-Key features of the project are a 410-foot bridge crossing the Coffee Lake Creek wetlands.
+Key features of the project are a 410 foot bridge crossing the Coffee Lake Creek wetlands.
 (Lowrie Primary School and a portion of the Villebois Development are in the background)